CLIP-SVD: Efficient and Interpretable Vision-Language Adaptation via Singular Values: Introduction

 \section{Introduction}

-Vision-language models (VLMs), such as CLIP~\cite{radford2021learning}, have demonstrated remarkable versatility and generalization by aligning images and text through large-scale contrastive pretraining.
+Vision-language models (VLMs), such as CLIP \citep{radford2021learning}, have demonstrated remarkable versatility and generalization by aligning images and text through large-scale contrastive pretraining.
 These models enable powerful zero-shot and few-shot capabilities for various applications, but adapting them effectively to downstream tasks remains non-trivial.
-Full model fine-tuning is often computationally infeasible, while prompt learning strategies (e.g., CoOp~\cite{zhou2022learning} and CoCoOp~\cite{zhou2022conditional}) may be limited by heavy dependency on handcrafted or learned text prompts.
-Adapter-based methods, such as CLIP-Adapter~\cite{gao2024clip} and MaPLe~\cite{khattak2023maple}, infuse additional modules to improve adaptation quality, but this increases model complexity, lowers inference efficiency, and sometimes degrades zero-shot performance by destabilizing pretrained representations \cite{khattak2023self}.
+Full model fine-tuning is often computationally infeasible, while prompt learning strategies (e.g., CoOp \citep{zhou2022learning} and CoCoOp \citep{zhou2022conditional}) may be limited by heavy dependency on handcrafted or learned text prompts.
+Adapter-based methods, such as CLIP-Adapter \citep{gao2024clip} and MaPLe \citep{khattak2023maple}, infuse additional modules to improve adaptation quality, but this increases model complexity, lowers inference efficiency, and sometimes degrades zero-shot performance by destabilizing pretrained representations \citep{khattak2023self}.
 Recent efforts in parameter-efficient fine-tuning (PEFT) aim to overcome these limitations.
-Among them, Singular Value Fine-Tuning (SVF)~\cite{sun2022singular} has emerged as a compelling strategy by modifying only the singular values of model weight matrices without changing the original model.
-While SVF has shown promise in CNNs and large language models (LLMs) \cite{sun2022singular, meng2024pissa}, it has not been fully explored in Transformer-based, multi-modal settings.
+Among them, Singular Value Fine-Tuning (SVF) \citep{sun2022singular} has emerged as a compelling strategy by modifying only the singular values of model weight matrices without changing the original model.
+While \cite{sun2022singular} and \cite{meng2024pissa} showed that SVF has promise in CNNs and large language models (LLMs), its application to Transformer-based, multi-modal vision-language models remains underexplored.
 Furthermore, despite the popularity of CLIP adaptation methods, very few have attempted to interpret the dynamics and effectiveness of model adaptation.
-Lastly, most CLIP adaptation techniques focus on natural domains alone, with few specialized in biomedical applications \cite{bie2024xcoop, koleilat2025biomedcoop} due to distinctive visual features and complex clinical descriptions.
-This creates a gap for a universal strategy that can generalize effectively across natural and biomedical domains without high computational complexity or tailored adjustments (e.g., specialized prompt engineering \cite{bie2024xcoop, koleilat2025biomedcoop}).
-To address the aforementioned challenges, we present \textbf{CLIP-SVD}, a novel parameter-efficient few-shot framework for unified CLIP adaptation across both natural and biomedical domains.
-While many methods~\cite{zhou2022learning} primarily focus on the text branch, recent ones~\cite{khattak2023maple} have shown the benefit of adapting image and text branches jointly, at the cost of heavy ``add-on'' modules.
-For example, the popular MaPLe requires additional trainable parameters for 2.85\% of the CLIP model.
-In contrast, our approach leverages Singular Value Decomposition (SVD) to decompose the projection weights in CLIP's attention and feedforward layers into corresponding singular values and singular vectors, with only the first fine-tuned for both image and text encoders.
-We hypothesize that this allows the model to rescale the basis vectors for each downstream task with superior adaptation quality and generalizability.
-Furthermore, our combination of CLIP's multi-head attention and SVD-based weight adaptation invites an opportunity for a natural language-based paradigm to localize, rank, and semantically ``describe'' the most significant dynamic shifts in the adapted model.
-Here, we probe the best text basis to map the semantic meaning of the attention heads~\cite{gandelsman2023interpreting} with the most significant updates through CLIP-SVD, as shown in Table~\ref{tab:intro_table} for 16-shot CLIP adaptation on distinct tasks.
-Compared with previous efforts~\cite{sun2022singular} that rely on visual interpretation and/or model weight statistics, this approach offers more intuitive and granular insights into CLIP adaptation.
-Yet, a related text corpus for analyzing biomedical data is still unavailable. \textbf{\underline{Our study has four major contributions}}: \textbf{First}, we proposed an SVD-based few-shot adaptation framework for Transformer-based multi-modal settings (e.g., CLIP and BiomedCLIP) for the first time, requiring just \textbf{0.04\%} of the model's total parameters, significantly lower than other multi-modal methods. \textbf{Second}, we performed comprehensive validation with 11 natural and 10 biomedical domain datasets, demonstrating CLIP-SVD's superior performance against the state-of-the-art (SOTA) methods in both accuracy and generalization. \textbf{Third}, with ranked weight changes associated with our method, we adopted a natural language-facilitated approach to intuitively interpret the effectiveness and dynamics of task-specific CLIP adaptation. \textbf{Lastly}, to meet an urgent need for semantic interpretation of attention heads in CLIP for biomedical applications (e.g., analysis of CLIP-SVD), we built the first corpus of biomedical image descriptions.
+Lastly, most CLIP adaptation techniques focus on natural domains alone, with few specialized in biomedical applications \citep{bie2024xcoop, koleilat2025biomedcoop} due to distinctive visual features and complex clinical descriptions.
+This creates a gap for a universal strategy that can generalize effectively across natural and biomedical domains without high computational complexity or tailored adjustments (e.g., specialized prompt engineering \citep{bie2024xcoop, koleilat2025biomedcoop}).